 Basic to Wittenberg's mission is a deep and abiding concern for the welfare of each of its students and the education of the whole person.
 Accordingly, an important responsibility of its faculty and staff is to provide professional, competent advice for each student with respect to educational, vocational, and personal planning.
 The approach is person-centered, treating each student as a distinct individual.

-Equally basic to the concept of the church-related college is recognizing that personal growth and maturity are achieved through acceptance of responsibility.
-Wittenberg University, therefore, affirms that the primary responsibility for the pattern and outcome of the student's education lies with the student.
-The role of the advisor is ancillary; the student must be responsible for knowing institutional policies and programs and must accept responsibility for the decisions made.
+Wittenberg recognizes that personal growth and maturity are reached through acceptance of responsibility.
+The college, therefore, affirms that the primary responsibility for the pattern and outcome of the student's educational program and for the development of social responsibility lies with each student.
+The role of the advisor is supportive; the student is responsible for knowing institutional policies and programs and has full responsibility for all decisions made.

 Students need to use effectively the campus network of advisors and counselors.
 Students living in residence halls are urged to contact their Area Coordinator first to focus quickly and realistically on problems related to personal and adjustment issues.
 Those students living in Greek houses or off campus are urged to contact any member of the Student Development staff regarding adjustment problems.